SamuelWhitton/natural-daina/README.md

 lack of these in lanugaue level

-## Visibility of Constructor and Type Methods
+## Visibility and Inheritance of Constructor and Type Methods
 = default constructor visibility (+++) and type method visibility (++-) =constructors cannot access private type methods =constructors conflicting with type methods and vice versa "Resolving Conflicts of Multiple Inheritance" = overriding type methods
-= cant override constructor except with type method (kind of) =inherited constructor does not cause the type method of the constructor to be inherited =visibility of type methods cant either be decreased either = generic doesnt matter for class visibility
+= cant override constructor except with type method (kind of) =inherited constructor does not cause the type method of the constructor to be inherited = constructor never inherited
+=visibility of type methods cant either be decreased either = generic doesnt matter for class visibility